On a desktop machine if you browse to the address given you by the administrator, you'll get the login

 Top and bottom to the far right are widgets for cycling through the messages in the current mail box and

 presenting this message in a screen suitable for printing.
-If clicked, the head and shoulders icon, far right
+If clicked, the icon, far right

 from the subject will reveal (or conceal) the message headers.
 Here's the headers of the same message,